tsukinoko-kun/chatty/README.md

 - 🧠 Long-term memory with semantic search (remembers relevant past conversations)
 - 📝 Automatic fact extraction (learns things about you over time)
 - 💬 Proactive messaging (reaches out if you've been quiet)
-- 🔒 Single-user mode (responds only to your Telegram account)
+- 🔒 Single-user mode (responds only to your account)
 - 🏠 Fully local/self-hosted (no data sent to cloud AI services)
+- 📱 Multi-platform support (Telegram and/or Discord)

 ## Prerequisites